Teachers and pupil injured in school stabbing released from hospital, police say

 The spokesman said the Prime Minister’s thoughts are with those injured and offered praise for staff and students for responding so calmly and bravely to the incident.

-A Dyfed-Powys Police spokeswoman confirmed on Thursday that the victims have now been discharged.
+A Dyfed-Powys Police spokeswoman confirmed on Thursday that the victims have now been discharged from hospital.

 Carmarthenshire Superintendent Ross Evans said: “As can be expected with an incident as serious as this, there will continue to be a police presence at the school throughout the day today.